The Definitive Warehouse Roofing Guide [2022]

 Metal Roofing

 But the upside is that the metal roof will outlive almost everything else in the building.
-It’s not an exaggeration that some metal roofs will last 100 years or more.

 Also, don’t be surprised if your metal roofing installer is a little distressed.
-Prices for metals used in roofing are on the rise as China and the U.S. continue their trade war
+Prices for metals used in roofing are on the rise as China and the U.S. continue their trade war.

 Aluminum roofing is a pricier option but more durable.
 Its price often restricts its use to smaller buildings or sections of commercial buildings.
 It is a lighter metal for lower-durability roofs or easier installation.
-It is also easier to work with and is more easily fitted to roof interruptions.
+It is also easier to work with and more easily fitted to roof interruptions.

 Zinc roofing is a must for high-stress environments, especially those with high chemical or saline water exposure such as cities, industrial areas or coastal areas.
-Zinc is also easy to fit roofing specifics.
+Zinc is also easy to fit to roofing specifics.
 But it is also pricey.
 That’s why it is often used with other metals.